Tourism in the Pyrenees

 ● The Route of the Salt of Life (La Ruta de la Sal de la Vida), between Costa Brava and the valley of Núria.

-On the other hand, national and natural parks that charge admission fees such as Kakuetta Gorges or caves attract millions of visitors every year, and represent a great economic engine in itself.
+Also, national and natural parks that charge admission fees, such as Kakuetta Gorges or caves, attract millions of visitors every year and represent a great economic engine.

 Full travel guide